Quantum theory for a total system including one internal measuring apparatus: Application I --- Isolatable and non-isolatable systems

 It is straightforward to generalize the above discussions to the case that the time $T$ is long, but not practically infinitely long.
 In this case, the system $\R$ may have a R-observable, but with a quite long decoherence time $\tau_d$.

+As an example of isolatable system, let us consider the center-of-mass (COM) degrees of freedom of a physical system, with its COM degrees of freedom taken as the system $\R$ and its internal degrees of freedom taken as a part of the environment of $\R$.
+If it is in principle possible for the COM to be uncoupled from its environment for a very long time period such that Eq.~(\ref{ab-nc}) holds, then, the COM does not have a R-observable.
+This implies that, in principle, quantum interference effect may be observed for the motion of the COM of some appropriately prepared systems, regardless of their masses.
+Indeed, up to now, no upper bound has been observed experimentally for the size of a system whose COM motion may exhibit quantum interference effects.

-Finally, we give a brief discussion in some implications of the above results.
+Finally, we discuss briefly some implications of the above results.
 The above discussions show that for a system $\R$ to have a R-observable, it must be non-isolatable from its environment.
-In other words, there should exist a part of the environment of $\R$, which is always accompanying $\R$ with sufficient interaction and is always inducing decoherence to the system $\R$.
-Some properties that the accompanying environment should have in order to guarantee the existence of a R-observable and the validity of Eq.(\ref{D-diag}), have been discussed in Sec.\ref{sect-decoh-R} and Sec.\ref{sect-Daa-fid}.

-In particular, Eq.(\ref{D-diag}) requires that a difference in some steps of two paths should have its decoherence effects in all the future times.
-Clearly, this requirement can not be met by a general Hamiltonian.
-In other words, it imposes a restriction to the Hamiltonian of the total system.
-As an example, we may consider an atom, which is always interacting with the background electromagnetic (radiation) field.
-Indeed, an atom has a quite specific interaction with the radiation field, determined by QED.
-A difficulty met in this study is the ultraviolet divergence; that is, how to treat the renormalization scheme in the study of decoherence.
-This is a quite complex problem and we would leave it to future investigation.
+In other words, there should exist a part of the environment of $\R$, which is always accompanying $\R$ and inducing decoherence to it.
+Some properties that the accompanying environment should have in order to guarantee the existence of a R-observable and the validity of Eq.(\ref{D-diag}), are discussed in appendixes \ref{sect-decoh-R}, \ref{sect-Daa-fid} and \ref{sect-model}.
+In particular, Eq.(\ref{D-diag}) requires that decoherence effects related a difference in some steps of two paths should be able to maintain in all the future times.
+Clearly, this requirement can not be met by a general Hamiltonian, hence, it imposes a restriction to the Hamiltonian of the total system.